uklivewire/Bootcamp-week1-challenge/README.md

 ## Description

-Code refactor of an html webpage, making sure Semantic HTML elements can be found throughout the source code
+Code refactor of an html webpage to make it optimized for search engines, making sure Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning
 * Image and icon elements contain accessible `alt` attributes
 * Heading attributes fall in sequential order